rpgove/rpgove.github.io/_projects/github_dashboard.md

 ---
 layout: project
-title: GitHub Dashboard for Analyzing Repo Health and Suitability
+title: GitHub Dashboard for Analyzing Repo Health
-subtitle: We designed and prototyped a GitHub dashboard to analyze repositories' maintenance history and technology used.
+subtitle: We designed and prototyped a GitHub dashboard to analyze repositories' maintenance history and technologies used.
 date: 2020-01-30
 images:
   - singlebig-no-annotation.png